asgerkromand/ANLPDP_exam/README.md

 ## Getting Started

-To replicate this study, you are more than welcome to make fork.
+To replicate this study, you are more invited to make fork.

 ### Prerequisites